Mel Daniels: Indiana Pacers (1968–1974)

 In 1971–72 the Pacers added Hall of Famer George McGinnis.
 They then won their second ABA Title, as they defeated the Denver Rockets 4–3, the Utah Stars 4–3 and the New York Nets with Rick Barry 4–2 in the 1972 ABA Finals.
 Daniels averaged 19.2 points, 16.4 rebounds and 2.2 assists as Indiana finished the regular season 47–37.
 Daniels averaged 15.3 points and 15.1 rebounds in the playoffs.

 The Pacers won their third ABA championship in 1972–73.
 Daniels averaged 18.5 points and 15.4 rebounds alongside McGinnis (27.6 points and 12.5 rebounds), as Indiana finished 51–33.
-In the 1973 ABA Playoffs, Indiana defeated the Denver Rockets 4–1 and the Utah Stars 4–2.
+In the 1973 ABA Playoffs, Indiana, defeated the Denver Rockets 4–1 and the Utah Stars 4–2.
 In the 1973 ABA Finals the Pacers defeated the Kentucky Colonels with Hall of Famers Artis Gilmore, Dan Issel, Louis Dampier and former Pacer teammate Rick Mount 4–3 to capture the ABA championship.
 Daniels averaged 15.9 points and 13.8 rebounds in the playoffs.

 In his last season in Indiana, Daniels averaged a double-double 15.4 points and 11.6 rebounds in 1973–74.
 The Pacers finished 46–38 and lost to the Utah Stars in the Western Conference finals in the 1974 ABA Playoffs, with Daniels averaging 12.2 points and 11.4 rebounds in the playoffs.

-"He was the leader on the ballclub," said Coach Slick Leonard of Daniels.
-"He expected his teammates to bring it every night and he would get on 'em.
+Head coach Bobby Leonard described Daniels as "the leader on the ballclub.
+He expected his teammates to bring it every night and he would get on 'em.
 But off the floor, he was like a big bear."
+Daniels used his size and strength to go with an interest to "knock guys down" on his way to stellar defense.